 Roller Follower:

 Roller followers are used in high-speed applications due to their smooth contact with the cam surface.
-Less wear and tear occur on this type of follower compared to the first one.
+Less wear and tear occurs on this type of follower compared to the first one.

 Flat-faced Follower: